Get your free and exclusive 80-page Banking Passkey Report

 Provides instant, passwordless re-access to apps once the user has already authenticated.

-4.2 How Passkeys and Local Biometrics Complement Each Other#
+4.2 How Passkeys and Local Biometrics complement each other#

 While the table highlights the core differences, it's important to recognize that passkeys and local biometrics are not competing technologies - they're complementary.
 Together, they provide a layered authentication experience: